 as this option requires more technical skills to setup and maintain.

-- This options is available in SpeedBase version 4.0 and above.
+- This options is available in SpeedBase version 4.0 and later versions.

 - This option is available only if your license covers "SQL Server Connectivity" component, otherwise you may need to purchase it separately.

 - You, or an IT professional in your company must have the necessary skills and technical knowledge to install, configure, manage and backup your SQL server.